rendon/Plane/README.md

 A cartesian plane to plot functions, in Java.

-I have developnd this class because I need it for another project, and now I'am isolating this part because I believe it can be useful for others or even for me in the future.
+I have developed this class because I need it for another project, and now I am isolating this part because I believe it can be useful for others or even for me in the future.

 Features